 Emergency IEPs: What Happens When Your Child’s IEP Needs an Urgent Update

-We often hear from parents who are planning to call an “Emergency IEP.”
-Usually, this means there are urgent reasons to update their child’s IEP or a crisis that necessitates holding an IEP team meeting NOW!
+We often hear from parents who are planning to call an “Emergency IEP” with their child’s school district.
+This is usually because there are urgent reasons to update their child’s IEP or a crisis that necessitates holding an IEP team meeting NOW!

-Regardless of either of these, the district still has 30 days to hold an IEP Team Meeting.
-These 30 days start from the time you request an IEP meeting in writing.
-All 30-day timelines include weekends and holidays.
-Timelines exclude any school breaks of a week or more—ski week, spring break, or summer break, for instance.
-If you request an IEP meeting on the very last day of the school year, the first day of the next school year would be day 1 of the timeline.
+Regardless of the reason for calling the emergency IEP, the school district still has 30 days to hold an IEP Team Meeting.
+These 30 days start from the time you submit a written request for an IEP meeting, but include weekends and some holidays.
+Timelines exclude any school breaks of a week or more like ski week, spring break, or summer break.
+If you request an emergency IEP meeting on the very last day of the school year, the first day of the next school year is when you can expect the meeting to occur.

 You can express that it is urgent that the team meet.
-We have seen meetings take place as soon as 2 to 3 days after a request, although this is not common.
+We have seen meetings take place as soon as two to three days after a request, although this is not common.

-You have met with the IEP team, and your child is still in a completely inappropriate placement.
-In many cases, the child is in great distress, both at school and at home.
-What do you do when your child is in an unbearable educational situation, and you have tried everything you know to try?
+You have met with the IEP team for an emergency IEP meeting and your child is still in an inappropriate placement.
+In many cases, the child is in great distress both at school and at home.
+What do you do when your child is in an unbearable educational situation and you have tried everything you know to try?

 Abstract image of an emergency IEPSome parents choose to remove their child from school, sending the district a note that the student is in distress and cannot attend.
 Others simply call and tell the district the child is sick—as many times as necessary.
-There are huge problems with both approaches.
+There is a huge problem with both approaches.

 What’s the problem?